Adjunct EMDR For Focused Trauma Work

 About Me

-I'm a Certified EMDR Therapist with a background in attachment-based therapy, parts work, and trauma-informed care.
-I specialize in working with high-achieving women who struggle with anxiety, complex PTSD, and chronic pain.
+I'm have a background in attachment-based therapy, parts/ego state work, and trauma-informed care.
+I work with people who struggle with anxiety, complex PTSD, and chronic pain.
 I approach this work with deep empathy, clinical precision, and a collaborative spirit.
+Please click on my About Me page to learn more about my approach and therapeutic style.

 FAQs